Gravitational waves from $\rm{SU(}$$N$$\rm{)/Sp(}$$N$$\rm{)}$ composite Higgs models

 At finite temperature $T$, the potential receives thermal corrections which affect the vacuum structure.
 To leading order in $ T^2 $, the finite temperature potential is given by~\cite{Espinosa:2011ax} \beq V_T(h,\eta)=\frac{\mu_h^2+c_h T^2}{2}h^2+\frac{\lambda_h}{4}h^4+\frac{\mu_\eta^2+c_\eta T^2}{2}\eta^2+\frac{\lambda_\eta}{4}\eta^4+\frac{\lambda_{h\eta}}{2}h^2\eta^2\,, \eeq where \beq c_h=\frac{3g^2+g^{\prime 2}}{16}+\frac{y_t^2}{4}+\frac{\lambda_h}{2}+\frac{\lambda_{h\eta}}{12}\,, \quad\quad c_\eta= \frac{\lambda_\eta}{4}+\frac{\lambda_{h\eta}}{3}\,. \eeq

 The necessary condition for SFOEWPT is the appearance of two degenerate vacua at some critical temperature $ T_c $.
-In our model, this is realized due to a two-step phase transition\footnote{We will here use the method similar to those in Refs~\cite{Bian:2018bxr,Bian:2018mkl,Bian:2019kmg}}, where the background values $ (\langle h \rangle(T), \langle \eta \rangle(T)) $ of the fields $ h $ and $ \eta $ developed as $ (0,0)\rightarrow (0,v_\eta) \rightarrow (v_{h},0) $ as the universe cooled down from $ T\gg m_h $ to $ T\approx 0 $.
+In our model, this is realized due to a two-step phase transition\footnote{We will here use the method similar to those in Refs~\cite{Bian:2018bxr,Bian:2018mkl,Bian:2019kmg,DeCurtis:2019rxl,Xie:2020bkl}}, where the background values $ (\langle h \rangle(T), \langle \eta \rangle(T)) $ of the fields $ h $ and $ \eta $ developed as $ (0,0)\rightarrow (0,v_\eta) \rightarrow (v_{h},0) $ as the universe cooled down from $ T\gg m_h $ to $ T\approx 0 $.
 At some critical temperature $ T_c $, according to Eq.~(\ref{eq: finite temperature potential}), there exist two degenerate vacua, which are given by satisfying the inequalities This critical temperature can be found by solving the equation $ V_{T_c}(v_{h,c},0)=V_{T_c}(0,v_{\eta,c}) $, which gives rise to Assuming that the value of $ T_c $ is real and the inequality in Eq.~(\ref{eq: inequalities 3}) is satisfied, we obtain the inequality $ c_h\sqrt{\lambda_\eta}>c_\eta \sqrt{\lambda_h} $.
 Inserting the expression of $ T_c $ into the inequalities in Eq.~(\ref{eq: inequalities 4}), we find that Combining the inequality in Eq.~(\ref{eq: inequalities 5}) with the inequalities in Eqs.~(\ref{eq: inequalities 1})-(\ref{eq: inequalities 3}), the condition of two degenerate vacua for $ V_T(h,\eta) $ in Eq.~(\ref{eq: finite temperature potential}) is fullfilled when